 6. Any other person or body prescribed for the purposes of this Division.

-[Division 2 amended by No. 33 of 2010 s.
-53(4).]

 Notes

-1 This is a compilation of the Carers Recognition Act 2004 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 4 March 2011 of the Carers Recognition Act 2004 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table